 Tough technical requirements are being put on handsets.
-Mobile phones have to deal with an ever increasing number of services, while at the same time the cost of the systems is being reduced.
+Mobile phones must comply with SAR regulations and deal with an ever increasing number of services, while at the same time the cost of the systems is being reduced.
 R&D in the mobile phone industry copes with this situation by continuously improving the mobile phone efficiency in order to be able to comply with the grade of service in the mobile network.
 Thus, we are moving towards mobile designs, which are not only becoming thinner, smaller and more complex with every generation but also have to perform with the same or even better performance, and at more frequency bands.

 In addition to maximizing the antenna-accepted power of the handsets, the effects on the antenna performance from surrounding objects such as the human body have to be studied and considered.
 Homogeneous models are used when measuring the effects on antenna performance and represent a conservative estimation of the antenna losses and dissipated power.
 The performance of the antenna and the entire system may be quantified using sets of technical requirements for both passive and active modes....

-The results of simulation for the several system complexity levels and its comparison to measurements are compared for the recently released Sony Ericsson M600 mobile phone.
+The results of simulation for several system complexity levels of the Sony Ericsson M600 mobile phone are compared to measurements.
 All measurements were conducted at Sony Ericsson’s test facilities.
 In Figure 1 the models are shown, from left to right with the least complex structures such as the simple antenna design and PCB, to the complete phone structure containing several hundred components, and finally the entire system using the head of the Standard Anthropomorphic Model (SAM), a homogeneous hand model and the full phone.